 Harmful Child Labour: consists of the employment of children that is economically exploitative, or is likely to be hazardous to, or interfere with, the child’s education, or to be harmful to the child’s health, or physical, mental, spiritual, moral, or social development.

 Requirements for Suppliers:

-Suppliers will certify compliance with this Policy and there adherence to relevant human trafficking and slavery laws in each of the relevant countries in which they operate.
+Suppliers will certify compliance with this Policy and their adherence to relevant human trafficking and slavery laws in each of the relevant countries in which they operate.

 Upon request, Suppliers must be able to demonstrate compliance with this Policy to the reasonable satisfaction of Interfloor.
 Interfloor may perform periodic audits on this Policy and Suppliers are expected to fully co-operate with any such audit.